mouseless/baked/docs/features/exception-handling.md

 ## Problem Details

-This feature implementation adds `.Net` `ProblemDetails` services with a custom `IExceptionHandler` implementation that returns errors in problem details format.
+This feature implementation adds `NET` `ProblemDetails` services with a custom `IExceptionHandler` implementation that returns errors in problem details format.
 It also adds a custom middleware that logs exceptions.